 Why we still need a mix of drive technologies in the future, the role the modern diesel engine has to play and why we rely on innovation instead of bans.

 • Secondly, the new diesel engine generation already demonstrated how Mercedes-Benz can provide a technical solution to the NOx challenge posed by diesel cars in 2016.
-As a result of our experience over the last few years we can improve the NOx emissions of many vehicles on the road -- both effectively and relatively swiftly -- through software updates.
+As a result of our experiences over the last few years, we can also improve the NOx emissions of many older vehicles both effectively and relatively swiftly using software updates.

-To put it succinctly: To do away with the diesel at this point in time would be a big mistake, for both environmental and economic reasons.
+In short, doing away with the diesel at this point in time would be a mistake, for both ecological and economic reasons.

-1. NOx emissions are continuously decreasing thanks to new engine technologies
+1. NOx emissions are continuously decreasing thanks, in part, to new engine technologies

-The differences between laboratory and road-test measurements of the pollutants emitted from diesel vehicles have, understandably, led to many questions.
-In the current debate, however, the impression is often given that nitrogen oxide (NOx) pollution in Germany has never been so high.
-But, in fact, the opposite is true.
-According to the German Federal Environmental Agency, the pollution caused by traffic has fallen by around 70 percent since 1990.
-And this despite traffic volumes rising significantly in the same period.
-This even applies to the city that is currently particularly in the public eye in Germany: Stuttgart, where NOx pollution declined again in 2017.
+The differences between laboratory and road-test measurements of the pollutants emitted from diesel vehicles have, understandably, led to many questions being asked.
+However, in the diesel debate the impression is often given that nitrogen oxide (NOx) pollution in Germany has never been as high as it is today.
+In fact, the opposite is true.
+According to the German Environment Agency, the pollution caused by traffic has fallen by more than 70 percent since 1990, despite traffic volumes rising significantly during the same period.
+In other words, there has been a clear development: Traffic is increasing, and at the same time the air is becoming cleaner.

 a.
 The latest generation of engines

-Figure 1: German Technical Inspection Authority and DEKRA PEMS measurements at differing temperatures of the OM 656 and OM 654 diesel engines in Mercedes Benz vehicles.
-The values are also significantly below the laboratory threshold limit of 80 mg/km and the RDE threshold limit for EU6d-Temp (level 1) of 168 mg/km at low temperatures.
+The German Technical Inspection Authority and DEKRA PEMS measurements made in 2016 at differing temperatures of the OM 656 and OM 654 diesel engines in Mercedes Benz vehicles.
+Even back then, the values were also significantly below the laboratory threshold limit of 80 mg/km and the RDE threshold limit for EU6d-TEMP (Stage 1) of 168 mg/km at low temperatures.
 The engine technology has been improved further since then.

-2. The measures adopted at the “diesel summit" are just starting to take effect
+2. The measures adopted at the “diesel summits” are effective

 a.
 Software updates